da4all/da4all.github.io/_cards/dataadvocacy.md

 priority: 5

 title: Data Advocacy
-description: Data advocacy is introduced as an integrative practice of analysis, design, and communication in which insights from a dataset are effectively conveyed to raise public awareness and drive social change.
+description: Data advocacy is a deeply ethical and rhetorical practice of integrated analysis, design, and communication in which insights from a dataset are effectively conveyed to raise public awareness and drive social change.
+(Laurie Gries, “A Rhetorical Data Studies Approach to Data Storytelling and Advocacy”)
 lastname:

 teaser: >
-  Data advocacy is introduced as an integrative practice of analysis, design, and communication in which insights from a dataset are effectively conveyed to raise public awareness and drive social change.
+  Data advocacy is a deeply ethical and rhetorical practice of integrated analysis, design, and communication in which insights from a dataset are effectively conveyed to raise public awareness and drive social change.
+(Laurie Gries, “A Rhetorical Data Studies Approach to Data Storytelling and Advocacy”)

 profile:
     name: Data Advocacy